pbdco/cloudflare-alfredworkflow/README.md

 ## Installation

-1. Download the latest `Cloudflare.alfredworkflow` from the [Releases](../../releases) page.
-Direct link to latest version: [Cloudflare Alfred Workflow Download](https://github.com/pbdco/cloudflare-alfredworkflow/releases/latest/download/Cloudflare.alfredworkflow)
+1. Download the latest `Cloudflare.alfredworkflow` from the [Releases](../../releases) page: [Cloudflare Alfred Workflow Download](https://github.com/pbdco/cloudflare-alfredworkflow/releases/latest/download/Cloudflare.alfredworkflow)
 2. Double-click the downloaded file to install it in Alfred
 3. Set your Cloudflare API Token in the workflow environment variables:
    - Open Alfred Preferences